wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 );
 ```

 Now we need to draw the small image back on but scaled up.
-Remember -- the whole reason we draw it small was so we can pull it back out, strech it back up, and then paint it overtop.
+Remember -- the whole reason we draw it small was so we can pull it back out, stretch it back up, and then paint it overtop.
 Saving it small lets us get that pixelated look that we are going for here.

 To do that we will use `drawImage`.